 Effective arts advocates need basic and good information to make the case for support.
 These tools will provide you with statistics, stories, and tips to make your voice heard.

-ArtPride New Jersey, Advocates for New Jersey History, and the New Jersey Travel Industry Association are united to recruit support from NJ state legislators for proposed legislation to increase funding for arts, history and tourism to NJ State Fiscal Year 2005 levels over a 3-year period.
+ArtPride New Jersey, Advocates for New Jersey History, and the New Jersey Travel Industry Association are united to recruit support from NJ state legislators for proposed legislation to restore funding for arts, history and tourism to NJ State Fiscal Year 2005 levels over a 3-year period.
 This proposed legislation would raise the minimum levels of dedicated support from NJ Hotel/Motel Occupancy Fee to the level originally intended in the 2003 law.
-We are asking our advocates and legislative district teams to schedule 40 Visits in 40 Days to find the support we need.

 You will also find our 2013 Candidate Survey helpful to learn how incumbents and challengers feel about state support for the arts.